 As a personal trainer, you should think of yourself as a role model for your client.
 Especially if they are new to fitness or struggling with motivation, they likely look to you for inspiration.

-Being a role model isn’t just physical- your client should also be inspired by your attitude.
+But this is more just physical, your client should also be inspired by your attitude.
 Part of the role of a personal trainer is to always be positive, optimistic and outgoing.

 How To Qualify As A Personal Trainer